JerryMalloney/Entity-Selector/README.md

 # Entity-Selector

 A entity selection system for TRiBot.
-Allows for easy selection of NPCs, Inventory items, Ground items, Objects, Players and Interfaces through method chaining.
+Allows for easy selection of NPCs, Inventory items, Ground items, Bank items, Objects, Players and Interfaces through method chaining.
 It wraps around TRiBot's filters for best performance and compatibility.

 ### How to use